cofi89/tilda-starter/README.md

 Backup arguments:

- -c "config_1 config_2 config_3"	--Backup only specified config files
+ -c "config_1 config_2 config_3"
- and exit.	  !!Always use quotes as in the example!!
+ > Backup only specified config files and exit.	  !!Always use quotes as in the example!!

+ -b
- -b		--Backup each config file found and exit.
+ > Backup each config file found and exit.

 Normal usage arguments:

+ -i number_of_instances_to_run
- -i number_of_instances_to_run	--Number of Tilda instances to run.
+ >Number of Tilda instances to run.
 Can be ommited for a single one.

 Output, including Tilda's, is logged to "tilda-starter.log" which is located in the directory that contains this script ( if writable ).